jdnyzio/DAND_nodes/Problem Sets/Lesson_1/2_welcome_to_sqlite.md

 ```

 Continue using .help, .table, .schema look at some of the other tables.
-You'll be getting very familiar with this database as we continue through the course.

 Go crazy, explore it all!

 **Leaving the Database**